 She has performed in dance works by Raven Spirit Dance, Santee Smith, Alejandro Ronceria, and Jera Wolfe.
 She is currently on faculty at The Centre for Indigenous Theatre, and an Artistic Associate with O.Dela Arts.

-Photo credit: Drew Berry -
+photo credit: Drew Berry

-Technical Director: Angela Xu
+Technical Direction by Angela Xu

 We send our deep gratitude